Open Access requirements for REF 2029

 arXiv

-Once the article is accepted for publication in a journal, it is possible to update the arXiv record to include this information.
+Once the article is accepted for publication in a journal, you should update the arXiv record to include this information.
+Add a comment that the version uploaded is the 'author accepted manuscript'.
 See the arxiv help pages for more information.

 Support from the Bodleian